 Because of the Lamb slain from eternity, God’s loving nature has never been in conflict with His holiness.
 Because Christ’s propitiatory sacrifice is ever before Him, He has always been able to justly justify the sinner based upon that propitiation.
 Therefore, His holiness has never been in conflict with His love.
 Here in Romans 3:24-26 we see that God was demonstrated before men and angels to have been righteous in passing over sins previously committed prior to the cross when Christ actually took away the sins of the world.
 In His eyes, seeing from eternity, the just payment for the sins of the world was an eternally accomplished reality, enabling Him to show grace and mercy even before the cross.

-2) Because the Lake of Fire is seen after Jesus said He makes all things New, it must exist Forever.
+2) The Lake of Fire must exist Forever since it appears after Jesus said that He made all things New.

 Concerning the Lake of Fire, De Young says: “…the lake of fire continues to exist (21:8) after God makes all things new (21:5).
 It continues on forever.” (p.59) However, there are several problems with this statement.
 In the first place, the book of Revelation is not written in chronological order so it cannot be determined whether or not any event is prior to another just because it was mentioned first.
 I demonstrate this in more detail in my book, “Focusing in on End-Time Events.”

-Secondly, Jesus declares in 21:5 that He was making all things new (present tense).
+Secondly, Jesus declared in 21:5 “I am making all things new” (present tense).
 The new creation is a process which began with the resurrection and continues until absolutely all has been made new – not all except for the Lake of Fire and the majority of mankind.
 We become a part of the new creation when we are saved and our spirits are born again, but He continues making all new until absolutely all people and all things have been made new.
 The fact that some are still in the Lake of Fire only means that Christ hasn’t finished His recreation - making all new.
-When He says He is making all new He is emphasizing absolutely all without exception.
+When He says He is making all new, He is emphasizing absolutely all without exception.